-Weighing technology is used in very many and very different areas of our daily life.
-The kitchen scale and the bathroom scale are probably the most common representatives of modern weighing technology in the private sphere.
+Weighing technology is used in many different areas of our daily life.
+The kitchen scale and the bathroom scale are probably the most common representatives of modern weighing technology in the private domain.

 Scales are also used in the commercial sector.
-But here, the demands on the devices are completely different.
-Whereas in the private sector a cake may fail if the kitchen scale displays incorrect values, in the commercial sector it is often a question of money or security.
+But here, the demands of the devices are completely different.
+Where in the private sector a cake may fail if the kitchen scale displays incorrect values, in the commercial sector it is often a question of money or safety.
 Just imagine if a goldsmith, when making a wedding ring, makes mistakes in determining the weight of the gold used.
 It even becomes dangerous if the weights are determined incorrectly when loading goods, which can cause a truck to be hopelessly overloaded.

 So that all market participants can rely on the values measured by their instruments, the European Union has put a system in place which regulates precisely what accuracy a weight value must have under certain conditions.
 A distinction is made between non-automatic weighing instruments and automatic weighing instruments.

 Non-automatic scales are scales that cannot operate without an operator, similar to a kitchen scale.
 The "Non-Automatic Weighing Instruments Directive", NAWID for short, applies to these scales.

 Automatic scales are scales that can operate completely automatically without an operator.
 Such scales are usually integrated into automatic, industrial processes.
 The "Measuring Instruments Directive", MID for short, applies to these instruments.